dmoisset/s5/rules/environment.md

 including rules for the vastness of space, for various types of planets and the different terrains that may be found on them, and for environmental effects and hazards that may come into play in a variety of settings.

+## Hazards

+### Suffocating :five:

+A creature can hold its breath for a number of minutes equal to 1 + its Constitution modifier (minimum of 30 seconds).

+When a creature runs out of breath or is choking, it can survive for a number of rounds equal to its Constitution modifier (minimum of 1 round).
+At the start of its next turn, it drops to 0 hit points and is dying, and it can't regain hit points or be stabilized until it can breathe again.

+For example, a creature with a Constitution of 14 can hold its breath for 3 minutes.
+If it starts suffocating, it has 2 rounds to reach air before it drops to 0 hit points.

+### Falling

+:five:A fall from a great height is one of the most common hazards facing an adventurer.
+At the end of a fall, a creature takes 1d6 bludgeoning damage for every 10 feet it fell, to a maximum of 20d6.
+The creature lands prone, unless it avoids taking damage from the fall.

+For environments with high or low gravity, double or halve the damage amounts, respectively.
+Falling in extreme gravit deals as least triple the listed damage, and potentially even more.

 ##  Space

 The immeasurable gulf of space is home to everything on the Material Plane, housing more stars and planets than could ever